OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-12.md

 ## Romans 12:21

-Do not be overcome by evil, but overcome evil with good.
+Do not let evil defeat you, but instead overcome evil by doing good.